Green Lantern: New Guardians: Plot

 An unmasked Kyle wakes up in his apartment to find himself confronted by Volthoom, the First Lantern.
 Volthoom is intrigued about Kyle and begins to unravel is timeline, sending Kyle to an alternate reality where Alex is alive and Kyle gave Ganthet the Green Lantern Power Ring back.
-Kyle's White Lantern Power Ring manifests and Kyle doesn't accept the new reality Volthoom created.
+Kyle's White Lantern Power Ring manifests and Kyle does not accept the new reality Volthoom created.
 Volthoom creates a second reality for Kyle where he left with his father and the two work together at a father-son auto shop.
 When Kyle confronts a police officer that his father paid off, Kyle is met by Volthoom who sends him to another reality where Earth was ravaged by the Sinestro Corps and it is somehow Kyle's fault.
 Just as that realities Guy Gardner is about to fire on Kyle, Volthoom freezes reality and allows Kyle to choose which reality he wishes to live in.
 Kyle chooses the first reality but Volthoom refuses to and leaves him with the knowledge that things could've been better.
 Volthoom begins to warp reality with Kyle's allies: he puts Carol in a reality where she is still a pilot, two realities for Larfleeze in which in one he rejoins his family and in another he took Hal Jordan's Blue Power Ring and became a Blue Lantern, and a reality where Saint Walker became a Green Lantern.
 Despite it, all three remember their true reality and push back.

 In Sector 1417, Kyle and Carol find the remains of the planet Korugar.
 Three hours earlier, Carol finds Kyle in his apartment after his encounter with Volthoom.
 Kyle tries to contact Arkillo, Saint Walker, and Indigo-1 in order to warn them of Volthoom but they have already encounter him.
 Kyle's ring reveals it has located Sinestro and the two head to Korugar.
 The two are then confronted by Sinestro who believes that Kyle is working for Volthoom as he began to accuse the White Lantern.
 He reveals that Hal Jordan is dead, and is restrained by the newly arrived Green Lanterns B'dg and Simon Baz.
 Kyle tries to resurrect Korugar and its people with the white ring but fails to.
 Sinestro takes the white ring for himself but it leaves him because he was deemed as an unsuitable host and chooses Simon Baz.
 Simon tries to resurrect Korugar but fails as he was also deemed as an unsuitable host, while the ring returns to Kyle.
 Sinestro retrieves his Yellow Lantern Power Battery and departs to kill Volthoom as a revenge.